joshuastanley001/workspace/README.md

 ##  Development workflow to make code changes

-1. Edit files in webstorm (or other editor).
+0. The following assumes you have webstorm setup and have a local git repo yourname-dev where you will be editing the code.
+1. Edit the code in webstorm.
+You can edit existing files or add new files for whatever feature you are working on.
 2. In Webstorm, take a look at the VCS panel at the bottom.
 (If you don't see this, you haven't setup GitHub/Git settings.)
 3. Look at ChangeList.
 If you modify any files under VCS/Git control, they will show up here as modified.
 There is also another folder for unversioned files.
-If you add a new file, Webstorm will prompt you whether you want to add it to version control.
+If you add a new file, Webstorm will prompt you with a dialog asking "Do you want to add the following file to Git?".
 You should say Yes.
-If you add files outside Webstorm, e.g. with some other editor on the cmdline, then the files will show up as unversioned.
-You can right-click on the files and say Add to Version Control.
+If you accidentally say No, or if you added files outside Webstorm, then the files will show up as in the "Unversioned Files" changelist in the VCS panel.
+You can addd them to Git by right-clicking and selecting "Add to VCS" or press CTRL+ALT+A.  The files must be added to Git/VCS in order to check them into the GitHub repository.
-4. Once you are ready to checking some code changes, Git->Commit Files will commit the changes to the local myname-dev branch.
+4. Once you are ready to check in some code changes, select Git->Commit Files to commit the changes to the local myname-dev branch.
 You will be prompted to enter a description of the code changes.
-5. Git->Push will push the changes form the local myname-dev branch to the corresponding remote (origin) myname-dev branch on GitHub.
+5. Invoke Git->Push to push the changes form the local myname-dev branch to the corresponding remote (origin) myname-dev branch on GitHub.
-6. In GitHub, navigate to ecard-webapp home page, and there should be a banner message saying you recently commited changes to myname-dev branch, and you can click to Create PR to push code from Dev branch to master branch.
+6. In GitHub, navigate to ecard-webapp home page, and there should be a banner message saying you recently commited changes to myname-dev branch, and you can click to Create PR (Pull Request) to push code from the myname-dev branch to the master branch.
-7. On the Create PR screen, you should add description/commments explaining what the change is.
-By default, the description from the commit will be used the PR description, but you can add additional description.
+7. On the Create PR screen, you should edit the description explaining what the change is.
+By default, the description from the commit will be used for the PR description, but you can add additional text if necessary.
 In the case where you are creating a PR for multiple commits at once, you may have to manually merge the descriptions from each commit, because GitHub only copies the last commit's description.
-8. In the description, you can also mention fellow committers e.g. @elebitzero if you want them to be notified of the PR.
+8. In the description, you can also mention fellow committers e.g. @elebitzero if you want them to be notified of this PR.
-9. TBD - After creating the PR, any auomated tests or checks setup with GitHub plugins would be run.
+9. TBD - After creating the PR, any automated tests would be run.
 (Right now, we don't have any configured.)
-10. TBD - Normally, you want to get at least one other committer to review your PR and then Approve it before you merge it to the master branch.
+10. TBD - Normally, you want to get at least one other committer to review your PR and then approve it before you merge it to the master branch.
-8. Merge PR.
+11. Merge PR.
 This merges the commits from myname-dev branch to the master branch on GitHub.

 ## Development workflow to keep your myname-dev branch updated.